vasyl83/SV07update/README.md

 Now simply copy back your backed up printer.cfg to /home/mks/printer_data/config or copy/paste its contents into printer.cfg using Mainsail or Fluidd (even if you have an error saying can't connect to the mcu, which is normal because the default printer.cfg lack info about SV07, you should still be able to access the configs).

-If you are like me and used klipper-backup you can simply `git clone` your backup repository and everything will be restored.

 Restart klipper.

 ```